-Form 8027 tip reporting is the annual IRS return for large food or beverage establishments where tipping is customary and the employer normally had more than 10 employees on a typical business day in the prior year.
-Each separate location generally needs its own return, so a restaurant group with eight qualifying locations is not preparing one combined tip report.
-It is preparing eight location-level filings with separate receipt, tip, and employee records.
+Form 8027 is the annual IRS tip-reporting return for large food or beverage establishments where tipping is customary and the employer normally had more than 10 employees on a typical business day in the prior year.
+Each separate location generally needs its own return — a restaurant group with eight qualifying locations files eight location-level returns with separate receipt, tip, and employee records.
+The IRS Form 8027 instructions confirm an employer must file if it operates a large food or beverage establishment, and each separate location is treated as a separate food or beverage operation.

 Decide which establishments and records belong in the return